April 12, 2024

 We offer binary MRL through our API and it is also supported through Sentence Transformers.
 Here an example how you can use it:

-We put also a where you can search through the English wikipedia using binary embeddings and which helps you to understand the influence of the parameters on the results.
+We put also a demo online where you can search through the English wikipedia using binary embeddings and which helps you to understand the influence of the parameters on the results.

 Practical Considerations